 - Ads using the term descriptively in its ordinary meaning rather than in reference to the trademark.
 For example, “Apple” is a trademarked term, but an online grocery store can refer to an apple in their ad text.

 - Ads referring to goods or services that do not correspond to the trademark.
 The example of Uber Conference (an online conferencing site) vs. Uber (the rideshare app) illustrates this point.
 Both have the word “Uber” in their name but they offer different goods and services.
 Therefore, both companies, can use “Uber” in the ad text of their ads.

-In the EU, Google may restrict the use of a trademark as a keyword.
+For ads targeting the EU and EFTA regions, Google may restrict the use of a trademark as a keyword.
 This is the main difference between the US and EU Trademark Policies.